-Now is the time to carry out your Spring checkup on your pool.
-This will not only ensure it is ready for swimming on the warm weekends, but also ready for the upcoming Summer.
+Now is the time to carry out the Spring checkup on your pool.
+This will not only ensure it is ready for swimming when the weather heats up enough but also have a good opening balance for the upcoming Summer.

 Obviously every pool is different given the varying sizes, surfaces, filter and chlorinator types but the majority of steps are the same.
 By following our helpful tips, you’ll be well on your way to enjoying a clean pool as the weather heats up.

 Cleaning Equipment (pool pole, brush, leaf rake, hose, vacuum head)

 Spring check up tips for a clean & save pool.

 Step 1: Test and chemically balance the water:

 If you have a pool cover, you should remove it and test the pool water using a testing kit (or bring a sample into the shop).
 Give the pool cover a sweep before removing so the leaves don’t fall into the water.
 Ideally you’ll be testing all your levels, although the main ones to check (and ideal levels) are;